-To figure that out, we looked at a number of metrics, including Stadium Journey's overall experience rankings, each team's home winning percentage since 2009, the percentage of seats in each park that were filled last season, and the stadium food rankings from the good folks at Bleacher Report ranked the stadiums’ food offerings, and the The Washington Post's rankings of overall experience.
+To figure that out, we consulted the stats: Each team's home winning percentage (as of August 28) since 2010, the percentage of seats in each park that are filled this season, how the good folks at Bleacher Report ranked the stadiums’ food offerings, and the The Washington Post's rankings of overall experience.
 And what did we come up with, other than that Globe Life in Arlington is slightly less terrible than it used to be?
 Here’s this season's update to every Major League Baseball park in America, ranked worst to first.

 Toronto Blue Jays

 Back in the early '90s, when the concept of a retractable roof was almost as crazy as a phone you could carry in your pocket, this was the coolest stadium in baseball.
-Now, rappers have retractable roof houses and the Blue Jays just pulled themselves back to relevance last year.
-Hopefully 2015’s playoff run seems like a distant memory for Jays fans.
+Now, not so much.
+The Blue Jays just pulled themselves back to relevance in the last few years, but 2015’s playoff run seems like a distant memory for Jays fans.
 A team with almost no playoff hopes is filling the dome at about a 55% clip, which is why Rogers Centre has slipped a spot this year to 29.

 25. Tropicana Field